Downloading AREDN® Firmware

-There are two types of firmware images: one for the first-time replacement of the manufacturer’s firmware, and the other for upgrades of nodes that are already running AREDN® firmware.
+There are usually two types of firmware images shown for each device: one for the first-time replacement of the manufacturer’s firmware, and the other for upgrades of nodes that are already running AREDN® firmware.

-- If you are loading AREDN® firmware on a device for the first time you must download the factory firmware from the middle column.
-For Mikrotik devices you must also download the sysupgrade image from the righthand column.
+- If you are loading firmware on TP-LINK or Ubuquiti devices for the first time you must download the FACTORY firmware.
+Otherwise download the SYSUPGRADE firmware image.

 - Features Inherited from OpenWRT for New Architectures

-The latest AREDN® firmware contains features which are inherited from the newest OpenWRT upstream release (19.07).
-The OpenWRT Release Notes describe these new features and can be found here: OpenWRT 19.07 Release Notes
+The latest AREDN® firmware contains features which are inherited from the newest OpenWRT upstream releases.
+The OpenWRT *Release Notes* describe these new features.
+One important change is the inclusion of new target architectures for the firmware.
+The legacy “ar71xx” target has been retired and is replaced by the “ath79” and “ipq40xx” targets.

-Since not all supported devices have been migrated to the new “ath79” target, AREDN® continues to build firmware for both targets.
+All supported devices have been migrated to the new targets.
 You should select the latest recommended target image based on the type of hardware on which it will be installed.
-Refer to the latest firmware notes in order to ensure you have the correct firmware image for your specific device.
+Refer to the latest Supported Devices in order to ensure you have the correct firmware image for your specific device.